nf-core/pathogensurveillance/README.md

 Yet this is at odds with the work of pathogen diagnosticians, who often deal with unknown samples.
 Finding the right reference manually may be cumbersome and require a suprising amount of technical skill.

-**PathogenSurveillance picks a good reference genome for you**.
-It does this through the program sourmash.
+**Pathogensurveillance picks a good reference genome for you**.
+It does this using the program sourmash.
 In simple terms, this takes a sample's DNA "fingerprint" and finds the closest match in a "DNA fingerprint library" spanning the tree of life.
 In more technical terms, the pipeline generates k-mer sketches from your reads assembled into genomes, then uses the identified reference to do a boilerplate, but robust phylogenetic analysis of your submitted samples.

 In our experience, the pipeline usually chooses the best possible reference genome.
 At a minimum it will choose a reference that is good enough to build an informative phylogeny and allow you to see the contextual placement your samples.